Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry: Modular class and the Poincar e duality

-Now, since for $A=\mathscr C^\infty(X)$ of a smooth and oriented Poisson manifold, or $A=\mathscr O(X)$ of a Poisson affine Calabi-Yau variety, then the volume form of $X$ (or say on $A$) always exists, by the above argument, the corollary now follows. \end{proof}
+Now, since for $A=\mathscr C^\infty(X)$ of a smooth and oriented Poisson manifold, or $A=\mathscr O(X)$ of a Poisson Calabi-Yau affine variety, then the volume form of $X$ (or say on $A$) always exists, by the above argument, the theorem now follows. \end{proof}

-\begin{remark} For a smooth and oriented Poisson manifold $X$, the modular vector $\nu$ for $A=\mathscr C^\infty(X)$ is a Poisson 1-cocycle, and the cohomology class it represents does not depend on the choice of the volume form, and hence is an topological invariant of the Poisson manifold, which is usually called the {\it modular class} of $X$ (see \cite{Xu} for more details).
-For Poisson Calabi-Yau affine varieties, if we change the volume form up to a unit, then the modular vectors differ by a {\it log-Hamiltonian derivation} (see \cite{Dolgushev} for more details). \end{remark}
+\begin{remark} For a smooth and oriented Poisson manifold $X$, the modular vector field $\nu$ for $A=\mathscr C^\infty(X)$ is a Poisson 1-cocycle, and the cohomology class it represents does not depend on the choice of the volume form, and hence is a topological invariant of the Poisson manifold, which is usually called the {\it modular class} of $X$ (see \cite{Xu} for more details).
+For Poisson Calabi-Yau affine varieties, if we change the volume form up to a unit, then the modular vector fields differ by a {\it log-Hamiltonian derivation} (see \cite{Dolgushev} for more details). \end{remark}

-\begin{remark}[Some historical remarks] Xu first studied the Poincar\'e duality for Poisson manifolds (see \cite{Xu}), where he showed that for a unimodular Poisson manifold $X$ (that is, the modular vector vanishes), we have $\mathrm{HP}^\bullet(X)\cong\mathrm{HP}_\bullet(X)$.
-Later Launois and Richard studied in \cite{LR} the twisted Poincar\'e duality for some quadratic Poisson algebras.
-Zhu \cite{Zhu}, and Luo, Wang and Wu in \cite{LWW} studied the twisted Poincar\'e duality for some special types of Poisson algebras.
+\begin{remark} Xu first studied the Poincar\'e duality for Poisson manifolds (see \cite{Xu}), where he showed that for a unimodular Poisson manifold $X$, $\mathrm{HP}^\bullet(X)\cong\mathrm{HP}_{n-\bullet}(X)$.
+Later Launois and Richard in \cite{LR}, Zhu in \cite{Zhu}, and Luo, Wang and Wu in \cite{LWW} studied the twisted Poincar\'e duality for some special types of Poisson algebras.
 All these results are covered by the result of L\"u, Wang and Zhuang \cite[Corollary 4.4]{LWZ}, which deals with arbitrary Poisson Calabi-Yau affine varieties, with a slightly different proof. \end{remark}